Álvaro Herrera: Background

 Herrera was born in Guadalajara, Jalisco, Mexico.
 He earned a degree in bio-pharmaceutical chemistry at university.
 He fought primary in Mexico prior he was selected to be one of the cast members in The Ultimate Fighter: Latin America 2, UFC The Ultimate Fighter TV series, and later signed by UFC.

 Mixed martial arts career

 Early career

 Herrera began his professional mixed martial arts career in 2008.
 While on the regional circuit in South America, he competed primarily in his home country of Mexico.
 He amassed a record of 8–3 prior to trying out for UFC's Latin America developmental program and was accepted into it.

 The Ultimate Fighter: Latin America 2

-After training at Jackson's MMA at UFC's expense, Herrera was selected as one of the cast members for The Ultimate Fighter: Latin America 2, UFC The Ultimate Fighter TV series, under Team Efrain Escudero in April 2015.
+After training at Jackson's MMA at UFC's expense, Herrera was selected as one of the cast members for The Ultimate Fighter: Latin America 2, UFC The Ultimate Fighter TV series, under Team Efraín Escudero in April 2015.

 In the elimination round, Herrera lost the fight to Hector Aldana by unanimous decision.